Dorney Park & Wildwater Kingdom: Wildwater Kingdom

 Wildwater Kingdom opened in 1985 and is located on the park grounds.
 It has many water attractions.
-Admission to Wildwater Kingdom is included with admission to Dorney Park.
+Admission to the water park is included with admission to Dorney Park.

 Wildwater Kingdom has 22 water slides, three aquatic play areas for children, a water funhouse, two tubing rivers, two wave pools, and other water rides.
-In the 2006 season, Wildwater Kingdom introduced an additional wave pool, called Wildwater Cove, to accommodate the immense popularity of the park's existing wave pool.
+In the 2006 season, the park introduced an additional wave pool, called Wildwater Cove, to accommodate the immense popularity of the park's existing wave pool.